Scaffold Mapping Tools: Reusing Scaffolds

 Availability of scaffold maps datasets on the SPARC Portal makes it possible for users to not only explore the maps, it also allows export and interoperability of the scaffold maps with other software systems for applications such as schematically locate data points in the scaffold coordinate system or providing a scaffold for computational purposes in other modeling software or environment.

-Here, we will use the Generic mouse colon scaffold dataset to demonstrate how to load the published scaffold on the Scaffold Mapping Tool and how to generate exports of the scaffold in stl and vtk formats for reuse by other software.
+We will use the Generic mouse colon scaffold dataset to demonstrate how to load the published scaffold in the Scaffold Mapping Tool and how to generate exports of the scaffold in STL and VTK formats for reuse by other software.

 Step 1: Identify provenance of scaffold.